-Ah Jerusalem.. i had always wanted to visit this place, maybe it was because hearing about it from a young age in school it seemed like such a foreign place and so far away with so much history.
+Jerusalem..
+I had always wanted to visit this place, maybe it was because hearing about it from a young age in school it seemed like such a foreign place and so far away with so much history.

-A nice guy who had been on the bus with me showed me the way to the tram which is just outside the bus station, showed me how to buy a ticket, reminded me to validate my ticket once on the tram (which was good as an inspector came around and i didn’t want to get a fine like i did in Bosnia for not validating my ticket!) and then told me which stop to get off at.. all very easy!
+After getting off the bus in Jerusalem a nice guy who had been on the bus with me showed me the way to the tram which is just outside the bus station, showed me how to buy a ticket, reminded me to validate my ticket once on the tram and then told me which stop to get off at.. all very easy and great seen as I was travelling alone.
+This was a great first impression of Jerusalem!

 It was quite surreal to be there- it is, after all the Holy City and one of the most Holiest places in the world and although i’m not religious you have to admit its a city that plays a bit part in life and all that we were taught at school about Christianity.